lemonnish/personal-website-travel/_posts/2014-07-28-sichuan-adventures.md

 excerpt: Wenrui and I made last minute plans to fly to Chengdu in Sichuan Province.
 I've never been this spontaneous before!
 ---
 <div class='img-gallery'>
-{% include photo.html url="view-2.jpg" alt="the river seen from the top of the mountain" size="small" %}
+{% include photo.html url="view-2.jpg" alt="the river seen from the top of the mountain" size="xlarge" %}
 </div>

 Wenrui and I made last minute plans to visit Chengdu in Sichuan Province.
 A visiting scholar from her lab at UCLA lives there and offered to host us for the weekend.
 Wenrui purchased airline tickets after lunch on Friday and we left for the airport later that afternoon.
 I've never been this spontaneous before!